 - Express – you need to obtain users’ active opt-in before you start tracking their data

 The difference is more defined conditions for using a particular type of consent.
 The act obligates you to collect express consent unless you can prove that other grounds for processing apply in your case.
 It specifically states that:

 Consent must be expressly obtained, unless the organization establishes that it is appropriate to rely on an individual’s implied consent, taking into account the reasonable expectations of the individual and the sensitivity of the personal information that is to be collected, used or disclosed.

 Keep in mind that documenting consents, which is an obligation under CPPA, is also a lot easier with explicit consents than those based on inaction.

-If you want to read more about the grounds for processing data under CPPA, be sure to check out this guide by McCarthy.
+If you want to read more about the grounds for processing data under CPPA, check out this guide by McCarthy.

-No matter which type of consent you choose to employ, make sure you inform your visitors about:
+No matter which type of consent you choose to rely on, make sure you inform your visitors about: